AndroidMarv/android-dev.vim/README.md

 there.
 The following are a list of recommended options to be set after installing this plugin.

+ + `g:android_sdk_path` defines the path that at which you'd be able to find your SDK tools for Android.
+The folders `tools` and `platform-tools` should be discoverable in here.

 ## License
 This plugin is licensed under the MIT license.
 Make it work, people!